charliecalvert/CloudNotes/Assignments/CodeAcademy01.md

 If you have already completed an older version of the course, I will accept that.
 In other words, this assignment will be very easy for you if you have already completed the course.

 - [The HTML course](https://www.codecademy.com/learn/learn-html)
-- Complete at least 25% of the skill.
+- Complete at least 25% of the HTML skill each week if you have not done so already.
 - [The Introduction to JavaScript course][ijs]
-- Complete at least 12% of the skill.
+- Complete at least 12% of the JavaScript skill each week.

 Several students have pointed out that Code Academy has create a new course called [Introduction to JavaScript][ijs].
 I have changed my links to point to that course.

 ## Looking Ahead

 We'll keep progressing through Code Academy on a weekly basis, doing about fifteen percent of both skills each week.
-Therefore our proposed weekly progress looks like this, where each week we do a new part:
+Therefore our proposed weekly progress For the JavaScript skill looks like this, where each week we do a new part:

 	Part 1:  12%
 	Part 2:  25%